 Multiple copies of the same card have the same effect on the same target at the same time only if they are cumulative.
-You may not play multiple copies of the same card on the same host card unless the card is cumulative.

 Clarification: Targets

 The target of an effect includes every card, every deck (or hand), and every player that is altered by the effect.